Toasty Toes: Best Winter Hiking Socks (2023)

 There’s nothing worse than walking mile after mile with cold toes.
 Long hikes in winter can quickly become not fun, especially for beginner hikers.

 Merino wool is the way to go for warmth and comfort.
-It’s also wise to choose comfortable, thermal socks you won’t need to replace year after year.
+It’s also wise to choose comfortable, thermal socks you won’t need to replace them year after year.

 Compression Socks for Hiking